materials-discovery/data-campaign-2122/CSD_TeamRoom4.md

 ### Template (copy and fill)
 * website name: The Cambridge Structural Database (CSD)
 * website URL: https://www.ccdc.cam.ac.uk/solutions/csd-core/components/csd/
-* brief description:
+* brief description: The CSD is a repository for small-molecue organic and metal-organinc crystals.
+It was maintained by Cambridge University.
+In 1965, CSD was established by a research group led by Olga Kennard.
+Today there are over 1 million structures in the CSD.
 * Modelling Data
   - [ ] Density Functional Theory (DFT)/ Electronic Models
   - [ ] Molecular Dynamics/Atomistic Simulations
   - [ ] Coarse Grained Molecular Dynamics
   - [ ] Continumm
-  - [ ] Other
+  - [X] Other
-        - if other specify: ...
+        - if other specify: only experimental data obtained through X-ray and neutron diffraction are stored in the CSD.
 * Experimental Data:
-  * Describe the classes and types of materials covered.
+  *  X-ray and neutron diffraction analyses of crystals.
-    *  ....
 * Access rights:
-  - [ ] Free to all
+  - [X] Free to all
   - [ ] Commercial
 * where is the data coming from:
   - [ ] any one can upload data
-  - [ ] provided by repository or platform owners
+  - [X] provided by repository or platform owners

  ### Description: